-(4) If the customer disputes any meter test result, the utility or the customer may contact the commission to review the complaint.
+(5) If the customer disputes any meter test result, the utility or the customer may contact the commission to review the complaint.
 When the commission has notified the utility that a complaint has been received regarding the customer's meter, the utility may not change the meter in any manner unless authorized by the commission.
 If the utility violates this provision, the commission may consider it as supporting the customer's dispute since the change might affect the proof of the dispute.
 The commission may require the utility to perform an additional test and report the test results to the commission within ten business days.

-(5) If a meter test reveals a meter error greater than specified as acceptable in WAC 480-90-338, Metering tolerance, the utility must repair or replace the meter at no cost to the customer.
-The utility must adjust the bills to the customer based on the best information available to determine the appropriate charges.
-The utility must offer payment arrangements in accordance with WAC 480-90-138(2), Payment arrangements.
+(6) If a meter test reveals a meter error greater than specified as acceptable in WAC 480-90-338, Metering tolerance, the utility must repair or replace the meter at no cost to the customer.
+The utility may adjust previously issued bills to the customer based on the best information available to determine the appropriate charges.
+The utility must offer payment arrangements for an under-billing for a period equal in length to the period of the corrected bill.
+If the customer is already on a payment arrangement, the utility must offer to renegotiate the payment arrangement to include the under-billing amount. .

-(a) If the utility can identify the date the customer was first billed from a defective meter, the utility must refund or bill the customer for the proper usage from that date, ;
+(a) If the utility can identify the date the customer was first billed from a defective meter, the utility must refund or bill the customer for the proper usage from that date, but in no case shall a residential customer be issued a corrected bill for a period greater than six billing months;

 (b) If the utility cannot identify the date the customer was first billed from a defective meter, the utility must refund or bill the customer for the proper usage, not to exceed six months.

-(6) Reports.
-The commission may require the utility to provide meter test results to the commission in response to a customer's complaint.
+(7) Reports.
+The commission may require the utility to provide meter test results for meter tests performed under Section (1) or (2) of this rule to the commission.
 These reports must contain the name or address of the customer, the meter manufacturer's name, the manufacturer's and utility's meter number, the size or capacity of the meter, the date the meter was tested, the reading of the meter when tested, the accuracy of the meter as found, and the accuracy of the meter after adjustment.